Moseslwanda2018/road-accident-data-modeling-powerbi/README.md

 ## Road Accident Data Modeling, Visualization, and Analysis Dashboard (Power BI + R Shiny)

 ## Project Overview
-This project analyzes road traffic collision data to uncover trends in collisions, fatalities, injuries,and high-risk conditions in Power BI among using simulated data among selected counties in Kenya.
+This project analyzes road traffic collision data to uncover trends in collisions, fatalities, injuries,and high-risk conditions in Power BI using simulated data among selected counties in Kenya.
 Since collisions are the root cause of injuries,  the project was extended by a prediction Poisson model to estimate the average number of collisions in R followed by designing a predictive dashboard in R Shiny.
 This pipeline begins by simulating road collisions in R followed by followed by extracting, loading and transforming (ELT), data cleaning and modeling, visualization in Power BI and prediction in R and Shiny.
 This project was inspired by the general Power BI principles in End-to-End Analytics with Microsoft Power BI: Crash Course on Building Powerful Analytic Solutions (2022). (link: https://data-mozart.com/wp-content/uploads/2022/01/END-TO-END-ANALYTICS-WITH-MICROSOFT-POWER-BI.pdf)

 ## Objective